alinex/node-codedoc/README.md

 a modern web interface viewable on any device.
 So I mixed the docco/docker.js concept of doc + code with JsDoc tags for API and some minimal code analyzeation.

+As I sometimes also read documentation about the internal structure and API I added another mode called code view which is designed for the internal module developer.

 Install
 -------------------------------------------------